State Department Orders More Than Half Its Staff Out Of Cuba After 'Specific Attacks'

 Updated at 12:30 p.m.
 ET

-The State Department has ordered more than half its staff in Cuba to leave after at least 21 Americans were victims of what senior U.S. officials call "specific attacks."
+The State Department has ordered more than half of its staff in Cuba to leave after at least 21 Americans were victims of what senior U.S. officials call "specific attacks."
 The order applies to all nonessential U.S. Embassy personnel and their families.

 The department also issued a warning on Friday advising Americans not to travel to Cuba.